smtilson/pp5-ml-dashboard/README.md

 ### Technologies Used
 Python was the main technology used as well as various Machine Learning libraries.
+I made extensive use of Jupyter Notebooks to document and construct the project.
+I also used Streamlit to build a web app and Heroku to host said app.

 - Python Packages: streamlit, altair, pandas, matplotlib, seaborn, ydata-profiling, feature-engine, scikit-learn, protobuf, yellowbrick, Jinja2, MarkupSafe, pingouin, ppscore, ipywidgets, ipython, xgboost, and numpy

 - flake8 for python validation.

-- Documentation for pandas, scikit-learn,
+- Documentation for pandas, scikit-learn, pingouin, scipy, and streamlit.

+- Google Docs spreadsheets and [Table to Markdown](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) to make the markdown tables in the testing section.

+- Github and Git for verison control.

+- VScode and Gitpod as development environments.

+- Codeium and Sorcery as advanced auto-complete tools.

+- Black to format python.

 ### Specific Links
 #### StackOverflow